Demi Lovato's Sister Just Called Out Haters Body-Shaming Demi In Such A Passionate Way

-The Video Of Dallas Lovato Calling Out People Body-Shaming Demi Is What They Haters To Hear
+The Video Of Dallas Lovato Calling Out People Body-Shaming Demi Is What Haters Need To Hear

 Demi Lovato’s family isn’t tolerating any nonsense right now.
 Her sister, Dallas Lovato, is especially adamant about calling people and publications out for any body-shaming comments they make about her superstar sibling.
 In a video posted to Instagram on Wednesday, Dec.
 5, Dallas took aim at “tabloids” calling her sister Demi “fat.”
 The video of of Dallas Lovato calling out people body-shaming Demi just goes to show what a strong support system the singer has around her right now.